fledge-iot/fledge/docs/building_pipelines.rst

 | |logview_2| |
 +-------------+

 Log are displayed with the most recent entry first, with older entries shown as you move down the page.
-You may move to the next page to see older log entries.
+You may move to the next page to view older log entries.
 It is also possible to view different log severity; fatal, error, warning, info and debug.
 By default a service will not write info and debug messages to the log, it is possible to turn these levels on via the advanced configuration options of the service.
 This will then cause the log entries to be written, but before you can view them you must set the appropriate level of severity filtering and the user interface will filter out information and debug message by default.

 It is important to turn the logging level back down to warning and above messages once you have finished your debugging session and failure to do this will cause excessive log entries to be written to the system log file.

 Also note that the logs are written to the logging subsystem of the underlying Linux version, either syslog or the messages mechanism depending upon your Linux distribution.
 This means that these log files will be automatically rotated by the operating system mechanisms.
 This means the system will not, under normal circumstances, fill the storage subsystem.
 Older log files will be kept for a short time, but will be removed automatically after a few days.
-This should be born in mind if you have information in the log that you wish to keep.
-Also the user interface will only allow you to see data in the most recent log file.
+This should be borne in mind if you have information in the log that you wish to keep.
+Also the user interface will only allow you to view data in the most recent log file.

 It is also possible to configure the syslog mechanism to write log files to non-standard files or remote machines.
 The Fledge mechanisms for viewing the system logs does require that the standard names for log files are used.